20th Century Man

 "20th Century Man" is a song recorded by the English rock band the Kinks.
 It was released as a single in December 1971 from the band's 1971 LP Muswell Hillbillies, an album with blues and country roots.
 It centered on such themes as poverty, housing development, alienation, the welfare state, and other troubles of the modern world.

 Synopsis

 In "20th Century Man", the singer expresses his regrets and worries about the modern world, criticizing technology, the state bureaucracy, and modern art; in the latter, he claims to prefer time-honored masters such as William Shakespeare, Rembrandt van Rijn, Titian, Leonardo da Vinci and Thomas Gainsborough to more recent artists.
+Davies later said the song was inspired by the "breakdown of community" preceding World War II, elaborating, "Communities are still breaking down now but for other reasons.
+You go into a restaurant expecting to see people having dinner with one another and they're all looking at their iPhones.
+That's me being a bit grumpy".

 Dave Davies reflected on the song's resonance, "One of my favorite Ray songs.
-It's an important song, not just on this album, but any album, and it’s still valid today.
-It’s a very perceptive track with a great feel.
+It's an important song, not just on this album, but any album, and it's still valid today.
+It's a very perceptive track with a great feel.
 It was a privilege to be a part of it.
-We were trying to get a sort of thoughtful, 'Well, what’s going to happen?' kind of mood."
+We were trying to get a sort of thoughtful, 'Well, what's going to happen?' kind of mood."